 HOW IS 4EVERCLEAR POOLS DIFFERENT FROM OTHER POOL SERVICES?

 First and foremost, our experience, dedication, and customized service levels definitely separate us from the competition.
 Aside from that, our chemical process is also different.
 At 4EverClear Pools, we use a different treatment process than most pool service companies.
 We service pools with liquid chlorine.
 Scott, a retired chemical engineer, has fine-tuned this treatment method creating a very effective process that provides a more pleasant experience for swimmers.
 Liquid chlorine allows us to avoid the additives and other things found in chlorine “pucks” or tablets.
-This also means there is no regular brushing required with our service!
+This also means there is no regular brushing required for our service!
 So keep in mind with our service you will not see any pucks or tablets in your skimmers or feeder (if you have one).
 We ask that you not put any tablets or other chemicals in your pool.
-If you see any algae (rare with our process) – or anything out of the ordinary – please call the office and we will take care of it!
+If you see any algae (rare with our process) – or anything out of the ordinary – please email/call the office and we will take care of it!